 If your attic is properly insulated, you are likely saving money on your energy bills each month and your home consistently stays comfortable at the temperature you prefer.
-Attic insulation typically doesn’t last forever, unfortunately.
+Unfortunately, attic insulation typically doesn’t last forever.
 You may need to replace, or add to, your current attic insulation under certain conditions.

 When to Inspect Attic Insulation